clangupc/clangupc.github.io/index.md

   Berkeley UPC project page.
-Clang UPC (both compiler and UPC2C translator) can be used together with the Berkeley UPC framework and runtime, allowing the execution of UPC programs on the large-scale multiprocessors, PC clusters, and clusters of shared memory multiprocessors.
+Clang UPC (both compiler and UPC2C translator) can be used together with the Berkeley UPC framework and runtime, allowing the execution of UPC programs on large-scale multiprocessors, PC clusters, and clusters of shared memory multiprocessors.